KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
 **May.
-2026:** Our paper "FWhy Retrieval-Augmented Generation Fails: A Graph Perspective" is accepted by KDD 2026
+2026:** Our paper "Why Retrieval-Augmented Generation Fails: A Graph Perspective" is accepted by KDD 2026

 **Mar.
 2026:** Our paper "Fix Before Search: Benchmarking Agentic Visual Query Pre-processing in Multimodal Retrieval-augmented Generation" is accepted by ICML 2026